Give Back Gifts - Kids Presents That Help Others

 The Koala Preservation Society of New South Wales, Australia rehabilitates these cute animals when they're sick or injured and then re-releases them into the wild.
 Their Adopt-A-Wild-Koala program based in Port Macquarie starts at only AUS$35 (about US$34) and makes a great holiday or Christmas present.
 It includes a Certificate of Adoption with a picture of the koala and your child's name on it, a story about their koala, a vinyl sticker and a koala booklet.
 You, or your child, will get to pick which koala they'd like to adopt and the adoption money will help rescue and treat the koalas.
 Visit Koala Hospital for more information on how to adopt one of these cuddly tree-climbers.

 If you know a child who loves ocean animals, then adopting a sea turtle or manatee can be the ideal holiday present.
-Both of the following programs (adoption packages start at $25) include adoption certificates, pictures of their adopted animal, and handbooks about the amazing creatures that make a sustainable and educational gift.
+Both of the following programs (adoption packages start at $25 - $30 respectively) include adoption certificates, pictures of their adopted animal, and handbooks about the amazing creatures that make a sustainable and educational gift.

 The Adopt-A-Manatee program at Save the Manatee also promotes sustainable kayak tours in central Florida to see the creatures up close.
 Adopt-A-Sea Turtle gifts animal lovers with a personalized kit from the Sea Turtle Conservancy, which has been doing this important work for more than 50 years.
 On their website, families can follow the turtles they are tracking by satellite.